-When compared to its rival, the model stands much more securely when it’s empty thanks to the accent piece of metal present at its bottom.
-In addition, the Rambler Chug Cap bottle is easier to carry around due to its 3-finger grip handle and it does a great job of maintaining the temperature of your drinks.
+Compared to its rival, the model stands much more securely when it’s empty, thanks to the accent piece of metal at its bottom.
+In addition, the Rambler Chug Cap bottle is easier to carry around due to its 3-finger grip handle, and it does a great job of maintaining the temperature of your drinks.

 - More durable